Vaccines are the only way out of this pandemic, and the very best way to protect people from coronavirus and have saved thousands of lives.

 The vaccine will give you the best possible protection against Covid-19, but even when you’ve had the vaccine there is still a chance you might get or spread the virus to others who haven't yet been vaccinated.

-This means that you will still need to follow the national lockdown rules, and continue to follow all social distancing guidance, wash your hands frequently, and wear a face mask.
+This means that you will still need to follow any lockdown rules, and continue to follow all social distancing guidance, wash your hands frequently, and wear a face mask.

 Yes, you should still get vaccinated even if you have had covid-19, or tested positive for covid19 antibodies in the past.